lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 We have unwillingly empirically tested this theory several times.

 When an _Azolla_ population has covered a water surface, the plants' growth is directed upwards.
-An _Azolla_ mat is formed between few millimeters and 20 to 30 centimetres in extreme scenario's.
+An _Azolla_ mat is formed between few millimetres and 20 to 30 centimetres in extreme scenario's.
 The bottom of the mat is dark, and may be submerged by the weight of plants laying on top.
 Inside the _Azolla_ mat, the light quality changes.
 Specifically the red vs far-red light ratio.